TubeSEO/Filey/README.md

 # Filey

 Hey!
-This is supposed to be a fast and "Modern" file managaer, try it out!
+This is supposed to be a fast and "Modern" file manager, try it out!